DebugML/debugml.github.io/_posts/2024-06-19-logicbreaks.md

 {: .notice--info}

+The key caveat here is that this is a result about existence: it shows that transformers of a certain size have the sufficient capacity to encode one step of inference.
+Our paper gives additional details of the proof, in which we explicitly specify all the parameter values of a transformer such that it is able to implement the inference circuit.
+Our transformer encoding is not the only one in the [literature](https://arxiv.org/abs/2205.11502), but to our knowledge, it is the smallest, which is generally an advantage for theoretical analysis.
+So how do transformers of such sizes *actually learn*?
-Importantly, models at this size can still learn propositional inference to a high accuracy.
+Our experiments show that models at this size can still learn propositional inference to a high accuracy.

 {% include gallery id="gallery_exp1" caption="Small transformers can learn propositional inference to high accuracy.
-Shown are the accuracies for autoregressively running $t = 1, 2, 3$ steps of inference, respectively.
+Left, center, and right are the accuracies for $t = 1, 2, 3$ steps of inference, respectively.
 A model must correctly predict the state of all $n$ propositions up to $t$ steps to be counted as correct." %}

+In particular, models of size $d \geq 2n$ can consistenly learn propostional inference to high accuracy, whereas those at $d < 2n$ begin to struggle.
-This provides a simplified theoretical setup in which to study attacks on rule-following.
+In addition to the fact that a one-layer and one-head transformer is fairly small, these suggest that our theoretical construction is not a completely unrealistic setup on which to study attacks on rule-following.
-In particular, the simplicity of our theoretical model lets us manually construct attacks that are guaranteed to work against it.
+As stated before, a key advantage of our theoretical constrution is its size, which lets us manually construct attacks against all three modalities of inference failure --- rule suppression, fact amnesia, state coercion --- that are guaranteed to succeed.

 **Theorem.** (Theory-based Attacks, Informal)